Timeline of Today's Major Currencies. Even Bitcoin.

 Turkish Lira to USD $0.03

 Turkey: The Kurus was introduced to the Ottoman Empire in 1688.
-It was initially a large silver coin, approximately equal to the French Ecu or the Spanish Dollar.
-During the 18th and early 19th centuries, debasement reduced it to a billon (i.e. mostly copper) coin weighing less than 3 grams.
-Referred to as a "piastre" in Cyprus, having a value little more than an English penny.
+It was initially a large silver coin, approximately equal to the French Ecu or the Dollar.
+Referred to as a Piastre in Cyprus and Egypt, based on the Spanish Peso.
+During the 18th and early 19th centuries, debasement reduced it to a billon (i.e. mostly copper) coin weighing less than 3 grams, and valued at 100 to the English £.

 Palestine, Gaza Strip and Israel: Over in Palestine, following the institution of the British Mandate in 1917, the Egyptian pound note, pegged to 97½% of the British pound sterling, circulated alongside that devalued Turkish Lira.
 In 1927 the Palestine pound, worth 1000 mils, was introduced by the British as a new currency at par with the British pound sterling.